-• Students will be required to complete certain assignments in Canvas.

-- School-required Planner (given through advisory class) - Composition or Spiral Notebook.
-They will always have access to this and will be responsible for keeping up with it. - A binder/folder to keep class materials. - Notebook paper - Pens or pencils, colored pencils, highlighter.
+- Students will be required to complete certain assignments in Canvas. - Composition or Spiral Notebook.
+They will always have access to this and will be responsible for keeping up with it. - A binder/folder to keep class materials. - Writing Materials and Colored Pencils.